Scopely

-Scopely, Inc is an interactive entertainment company and mobile-first video game developer and publisher.
-The company is headquartered in Culver City, California, with offices across the US, EMEA and Asia.
+Scopely, Inc. (/ˈskoʊpli/ SKOHP-lee) is a privately-owned American mobile video game developer and publisher.
+The company is headquartered in Culver City, California, with offices across North America, Central America, EMEA and Asia, with its largest location in Barcelona, Spain.
+It is a wholly-owned subsidiary of Savvy Games Group, an entity founded and managed by the Public Investment Fund of Saudi Arabia.

+As of 2024, Scopely ranked as the #2 mobile video game developer in the world, and #1 in the U.S., by revenue.
+Scopely's most profitable and well-known games include MONOPOLY GO!, Pokémon GO, and Pikmin Bloom, the latter two of which originated from Niantic's gaming profile following a 2025 acquisition.
+Scopely has completed more than ten acquisitions.

-Scopely has both internal game development studios as well as partners with external development studios to create free-to-play games.
-Scopely also partners with intellectual property holders to create video games based on popular entertainment brands.
+In addition to acquiring gaming companies, Scopely maintains internal game development studios, and has partnered with external studios to create free-to-play games.
+Scopely develops both original games, and those based on existing entertainment brands.

 History

+Founding and growth

-Scopely was founded in 2011 by Walter Driver, Ankur Bulsara, Eric Futoran and Eytan Elbaz.
+Scopely was founded in 2011 in Los Angeles, California, by Walter Driver, Ankur Bulsara, Eric Futoran and Eytan Elbaz.
 Previously, Elbaz co-founded Applied Semantics, which was acquired by Google in 2003, and Bulsara was a software developer at MySpace.

 In 2014, former Disney Interactive and Electronic Arts executive Javier Ferreira joined Scopely.
 Former Disney Interactive executive Tim O'Brien joined in 2014 as chief revenue officer.

-In August 2015, Scopely ranked #9 on Inc.'s List of the 5000 Fastest-Growing Companies in America, and #1 in the US.

-In October 2017, the company announced it was opening an office in Barcelona.
+In October 2017, Scopely announced the opening of an office in Barcelona, Spain.

-In May 2019, the company acquired Dublin-based DIGIT game studios, its collaborator on the mobile 4x strategy game Star Trek Fleet Command.

 In June 2019, the company shared it had surpassed $1 billion in lifetime revenues.

+In July 2021, the company invested $50 million in three games studios in Europe to co-create games and invest in developers.

+Savvy Games Group announced its intent to acquire Scopely for $4.9 billion on April 5, 2023.
+While this acquisition was completed, Scopely remains an independently operated company, headquartered in Culver City, California, part of the Savvy portfolio.

+In January 2025, Scopely contributed to the FireAid benefit concert, produced by Irving Azoff, as a presenting sponsor to help wildfire relief efforts in the company's founding city of Los Angeles.
+Fundraising efforts from the benefit raised more than $100 million.

+Acquisitions

+In July 2014, Scopely acquired Space Inch's Disco Bees.

+In May 2019, the company acquired Dublin-based DIGIT Game Studios, its collaborator on the mobile 4X strategy game Star Trek Fleet Command.

-In January 2020, the company purchased FoxNext Games Los Angeles and its RPG game MARVEL Strike Force, along with Cold Iron Studios, from The Walt Disney Company for an undisclosed amount.
+In January 2020, Scopely purchased FoxNext Games Los Angeles and its RPG game MARVEL Strike Force, along with Cold Iron Studios, from The Walt Disney Company for an undisclosed amount.
 Scopely later sold Cold Iron Studios to Daybreak Game Company.

-In April 2020, Scopely also acquired PierPlay game studio, its collaborator on the mobile word game Scrabble GO.
+In April 2020, the company acquired PierPlay game studio, its collaborator on the mobile word game Scrabble GO.

-In October 2021 Scopely acquired Game Show Network's online gaming division (GSN Games) from Sony in a $1 billion cash and stock deal.
+In October 2021, Scopely acquired Game Show Network's online gaming division (GSN Games) from Sony in a $1 billion cash and stock deal.
 Sony Pictures took a minority stake in the company as a result.